bhaskaranalytics/Supply-Chain-Analysis/README.md

 There’s no significant improvement in performance metrics over recent months

 A large gap in IF% suggests possible production or inventory issues
+## Conclusion
+This project provided valuable hands-on experience in solving real-world supply chain problems using data analysis and Power BI.
+By tracking OTIF metrics and identifying performance gaps, I was able to surface actionable insights that can help the business improve delivery reliability and customer satisfaction.

+The dashboard serves as a dynamic tool for the operations team to monitor daily service levels and respond quickly to any delivery or fulfillment issues—ultimately supporting better decision-making and long-term growth.